Reagan era: Reagan's presidency

 A recession in the early part of Reagan's term, combined with tax cuts and increased military spending, led to an increasing deficit.
 Democrats won several seats in the House of Representatives in the 1982 mid-term elections.
 Reagan's approval ratings fell to 35%, and many Democrats believed that their party could defeat Reagan in the 1984 presidential election and roll back some of the Reagan administration policies.
 A strong economic recovery that began in 1983 boosted Reagan's approval ratings, and the administration argued that the tax cuts had been the primary factor in turning the economy around.
 In the 1984 presidential election, Reagan won his party's re-nomination without facing a serious challenge, while former Vice President Walter Mondale won the Democratic nomination.
 On election day, Reagan won 59% of the popular vote and carried 49 states, leading to speculation of a permanent realignment in U.S. politics towards the Republican Party.

 Despite his re-election, Reagan faced significantly more difficulties in enacting conservative policies in his second term.
 His domestic agenda was hindered by growing deficits and the fallout of the Iran–Contra affair.
 However, the administration did win a significant foreign policy success when Reagan and Soviet leader Mikhail Gorbachev reached the Intermediate-Range Nuclear Forces Treaty INF Treaty in 1987.
-Reagan also appointed numerous conservative judges, including Associate Justice Antonin Scalia and William Rehnquist, who Reagan elevated to the position of Chief Justice.
+Reagan also appointed numerous conservative judges, including Associate Justices Antonin Scalia and Sandra Day O'Connor and William Rehnquist, who Reagan elevated to the position of Chief Justice.
 The Rehnquist Court would hand down several conservative decisions in ensuing years.
 Vice President Bush defeated Senator Bob Dole and televangelist Pat Robertson to win the 1988 Republican primaries.
 Aided by Reagan's renewed popularity, Bush defeated Michael Dukakis in the 1988 presidential election.